If you have questions regarding the application and funding process, please contact the Galveston Bay Estuary Program at GBEP@tceq.texas.gov.

 NRU Coordinator – Lindsey Lippert; lindsey.lippert@tceq.texas.gov

-PPE Coordinator – Kari Howard; kari.howard@tceq.texas.gov
+PPE Coordinator – Lisa Marshall; lisa.marshall@tceq.texas.gov or Matthew Abernathy; matthew.abernathy@tceq.texas.gov

 Bipartisan Infrastructure Law (BIL) Funding